Multi-Hazard Mitigation Plan

 Multi-Hazard Mitigation Plan Update

 The goal of the Hazard Mitigation Plan (HMP) is to save lives and property through the reduction of hazard vulnerability for the community.
-During the course of the update planning project, local leaders and the community will work in tandem to identify risks, assess capabilities, and formulate a strategy to reduce disaster vulnerability.
+During the course of the update planning project, local leaders and the community worked in tandem to identify risks, assess capabilities, and formulated a strategy to reduce disaster vulnerability.

 By participating in the planning process, the County will be eligible to apply for, and receive, grant funding from the Federal Emergency Management Agency (FEMA) to reduce the vulnerability of residents within the community.
 Reducing the vulnerability to disasters helps to break the cycle of disasters and ensures a sustainable future for the next generation.
 After receiving FEMA approval of the HMP, the County is eligible to receive grants from the following grant funding sources when/if they are needed: